 Planning a trip to the Yorkshire coastal town of Whitby?
 Wondering what to see and do?
-In this article we cover the very best things to do in Whitby plus tips of where to eat and stay during your visit.
+In this article, we cover the very best things to do in Whitby plus tips on where to eat and stay during your visit.

 Known as the location where Bram Stoker conceived Dracula, Whitby is a popular seaside town located on the coastline of North Yorkshire.
 Whitby is a perfect destination for a short break with lots to appeal to history lovers, rail enthusiasts, fans of Dracula and more!

 Whatever the season Whitby is a great destination for Yorkshire day-trippers or those looking for a weekend break.

 During the summer months, a number of festivals attract annual visitors to the town including the Whitby Steampunk Weekend, Whitby Folk Week and the Whitby Regatta.
 There are also very popular twice-yearly Goth Weekends when goths and alternative music lovers descend on the town.

-If you are tempted by the thought of a long weekend or even a day trip to this English coastal town this post about the best things to do in Whitby will give you lots of inspiration and ideas for your Whitby itinerary.
+If you are tempted by the thought of a long weekend or even a day trip to this English coastal seaside town this post about the best things to do in Whitby will give you lots of inspiration and ideas for your Whitby itinerary.